patelpratham11/CMPINF0010_VC/README.md

 - We reserve the right to ban anyone for violation of our CoC, reject a pull request, or take necessary action to revert changes on our software if the CoC is violated.
 - We want to make sure this project is sustainable and usable for all, no form of hate or inequality will be tolerated.

+# Feature Request
+- Options for the user to see their age in other time forms (milliseconds, minutes, hours, etc.)
+- Calcualte the time between 2 events (instead of just today)
+- GUI for easier use

 # Misc.
 Information
 ## Group Members
 - Pratham Patel